The drama of the destroyer Carlo Alberto Racchia

 The Socialist Party of Italy intervened in the case, creating the "Committee for the repatriation of Russian prisoners", which convinced the government to send them to Odessa, occupied by the Soviets, in exchange for the return home of Italian citizens.

-In mid-July 1920, all the Russian prisoners from Asinara left on three steamers on Pietro Calvi, Melpomene and Thalia (photo).
+In mid-July 1920, all the Russian prisoners from Asinara left on three steamers on Pietro Calvi, Melpomene and the Thalia (photo).
 On July 19, in the Bosphorus, they were taken under the protection of the Carlo Alberto Racchia.
 Arriving near Odessa on 22 July.
 An Italian trade delegation also arrived together with the prisoners.

 At 6 o'clock in the evening the three steamers approached the Platonovsky pier.
 The explorer Rashia which had accompanied the steamers with the prisoners along the way, almost reaching Odessa, it hit a mine and sank.
 Of the crew, 5 men died and 20 were injured (from the "Morjak" newspaper of 26.07.1920).

-There is another version of the facts, also based on the press of the time: "on the evening of July 22nd, at the Platonovsky pier, three Italian steamers approached one after the other on Melpomene, Talia and Pietro Calvi, which carried around 4500 prisoners of war and 50 immigrants.
+There is another version of the facts, also based on the press of the time: "on the evening of July 22nd, at the Platonovsky pier, three Italian steamers approached one after the other on Melpomene, Talia and the Pietro Calvi, which carried around 4500 prisoners of war and 50 immigrants.
 However, the event, already familiar to the inhabitants of Odessa, has gained wide international resonance.
 Abeam the Bolšoj Fontan lighthouse was blown up by a mine and the Italian explorer sank Carlo Alberto Racchia, which accompanied transport boats with prisoners of war.
 Odessa fishermen actively participated in the rescue of the sailors.
 9 Italian sailors died, including 5 stokers, who were in the engine compartment and 20 were injured."
 (Monahov, Stepanenko 2008. page 43).

 The bodies of the Italians were taken to Odessa and the city arranged for their burial, after asking the commander of the squadron to send troops of sailors to pay the last honors.
 All of Odessa experienced the event.
 Together with the Italian command it was decided to bury the Italian sailors on the Kulikovo field with all honors.
 The funeral took place on July 24th around 5pm.